How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 4. I plan my meals and make a grocery list.
 This cuts down on impulse buys and food waste.

 5. I find free ways to socialize, like game nights or hikes.
-This keeps my “fun” budget in check without feeling deprived.
+This keeps my “fun” budget in check without making me feel

 By being mindful of these pitfalls, I can stick to my budget without feeling restricted.
 It just takes some practice and planning.